minqiaowang/oracle-sharded-database/introduction/introduction.md

 ## About this Workshop

-In this workshop, you will learn how deploy the oracle sharded database, working with the sharded database and scale the shard database.
+In this workshop, you will learn how to deploy the oracle sharded database, working with the sharded database and scale the shard database.
+You will also learn how to migrate application from a non-shard database to sharded database.

 ### About Oracle Sharding